AlessandroMessori/ing-sw-2020-Mangano-Messori-Nespoli/README.md

 To run the .jar without problems, Windows gets a bit tricky.
 Open the Terminal, and go to the folder where you saved your Santorini.jar file (with a series of <code>cd</code>).
 Now write the path to the folder where you saved the JDK previously downloaded together with the .jar name in this way:<br>
 <code>/Example/Folder/WhereYouHaveJDK/bin/Java -jar Santorini.jar</code>.<br><br>
 __Step 4)__ *Congratulations!*<br>
-Now you can play your Santorini.jar file without problems.
+Now you can play your Santorini.jar file without problems.<br><br>

-#### Enjoy the game!
+#### Enjoy the game!<br><br><br>

-__[1] ATTENTION!__ On some MacOS devices (13" laptops) there could be some problems with the buttons and texts disposure.
-Be aware, and use a 15,6" display or an Ubuntu/Debian device!
+__[1] WARNING!__ On some MacOS devices (13" laptops) there could be some problems with the buttons and texts disposure.
+Be aware, and use a 15,6" display or an Ubuntu/Debian device!<br><br>
+__[2] WARNING!__ On some Windows devices there's a default display option that scales up the images by 125% automatically.
+This doesn't stop you from playing the game, but it could severely ruin your experience since some in-game possible choices are in the corners or, sometimes, really down/up the screen. __To solve this:__ you can simply go in Settings>System>Display and the first option is the layout one.
+From the default 125% you can change it to 100%, and of course if you don't like it you can turn it back whenever you want.